-The 1792 Half Disme (Buy on eBay) (pronounced deem, which later evolved into the modern pronunciation of dime as we know it) has the honor of being the very first coin officially struck by the United States government.
-While coins had been struck on American soil since the mid 17th century, and continued to be struck after the British colonies declared independence in 1776, no coins had been officially been struck and released by the newly founded country.
-A small coinage of half dismes, along with various pattern denominations were struck in 1792, marked the beginning of coinage by the United States Mint.
+The 1792 Half Disme (Buy on eBay) (pronounced “deem,” which later evolved into the modern pronunciation of dime) has the honor of being the very first coin struck by the United States government.
+While coins had been produced on American soil since the mid-17th century and even after the colonies declared independence, no coins had been officially struck and released by the newly formed country.
+The limited number of half dismes and various pattern denominations struck in 1792 would represent the official start of coin production by the United States Mint.

-The half disme denomination (being five cents) was the only denomination which would be struck in a reasonable number the year the Coinage act was signed into law.
-Other denominations, such as the disme (ten cents) were only produced in extremely limited numbers, and are considered to be patterns.
-Production of copper coinage, being half cents and cents, would not commence until the next year.
-The other silver denominations were not introduced until 1794 (including half dimes with a different design) while gold coins were first struck at the Philadelphia Mint in 1795.
+The half disme with a value of five cents was the only denomination struck in a reasonable number in the year the Coinage Act was signed into law.
+Other denominations, such as the disme (ten cents), were only produced in extremely limited numbers and are considered to be patterns.
+Production of copper coinage, comprising half cents and cents, would not commence until the following year.
+The other silver denominations were not introduced until 1794, while gold coins were first struck at the Philadelphia Mint in 1795.

 The design of the 1792 Half Disme is believed to have originated from the so-called Birch cent, one of the pattern issues of 1792.
-The name appears on a very limited of survivors of that issue, one of the very first patterns for a proposed coinage, although it is unknown who he was.
-According to the Judd reference on United States patterns, it could either be William Birch or Robert Birch, both citizens of Philadelphia at the time, although this is unconfirmed.
-The obverse featured a head of Liberty, as the Birch cents, while the reverse shows an eagle in flight (much different from later versions used on United States coinage).
-The most prominent lettering is on the obverse, being “LIB.
+According to the Judd reference on United States patterns, the name Birch could refer to either William Birch or Robert Birch, both citizens of Philadelphia at the time.
+The obverse of the coin features a head of Liberty, as the Birch cents, while the reverse shows an eagle in flight with a much different appearance compared to later versions used on United States coinage.
+The most prominent lettering is on the obverse, indicating “LIB.
 PAR.
 OF SCIENCE & INDUSTRY” (Liberty Parent of Science and Industry), which appears to have originated from Benjamin Franklin.

 Key Date Coin Mintage

-First of all, for a pattern issue there was a relatively high mintage, believed to have been around 1500 to 2000 pieces in total.
-While one of the most famous pattern issues (the 1856 Flying Eagle cent) is sometimes incorrectly classified as a regular issue due to its high mintage, the late 18th century was a different time, and interests were different as well.
-Many of the 1856 Flying Eagle cents that are known to exist are believed to have been restrikes while no restrikes are believed to have been made of the 1792 Half Dismes.
+First of all, the mintage of the issue is believed to have been around 1,500 to 2,000 pieces, which would have been extremely high for a pattern during this time period.
+While one of the most famous pattern issues (the 1856 Flying Eagle Cent) had a similarly high mintage, the late 18th century was a much different time and the interests were different as well.
+Furthermore, many of the 1856 Flying Eagle Cents are believed to have been restrikes, while no restrikes are believed to have been made of the 1792 Half Dismes.

-There are also two stories that have commonly been linked to the 1792 Half Dismes, although neither of the two appears to be correct, as per modern research.
-First of all, it is said that the silver that was used to strike the 1792 Half Dismes was personally provided by George Washington, who, according to the story supplied part of his own tableware to have a supply of silver to start the coinage in the basement of a Philadelphia saw maker.
-Modern research has revealed that this story very likely is incorrect, and that the U.S. Government supplied the silver, in the form of bullion.
-Secondly, it is also said that the inspiration for Lady Liberty on the obverse of the coin came from Washington’s wife, Martha Washington.
-When comparing the few contemporary images that are known of her with the design of the 1792 Half Disme this also appears incorrect, as the images do not share any similarities.
+There are two stories commonly linked to the 1792 Half Dismes, which have become part of the numismatic folklore.
+First of all, it is said that the silver that was used to strike the 1792 Half Dismes was personally provided by George Washington.
+According to the legend, he had supplied part of his own tableware to start the coinage in the basement of a Philadelphia saw maker.
+Some researchers have disputed the story and contend that the U.S. Government had supplied the silver in the form of bullion.
+Secondly, it has been suggested that Martha Washington may have provided inspiration for the image of Lady Liberty on the obverse of the coin.
+When comparing the few contemporary images of her with the design of the 1792 Half Disme, this assertion seems to be more myth than reality since images do not share many similarities.

 Finest Known and Values

-The finest known 1792 Half Disme graded by PCGS is a Specimen strike graded SP-67.
-While PCGS classifies this issue as a regular issue meant for circulation, versus a pattern as some other specialists do, it is without doubt that the SP-67 coin is something special.
+Another superlative example of the coin has been designated as a specimen strike and graded PCGS SP-67.
 Its status as a specimen striking is disputed, and it does not appear to be the first coin struck from the dies, as some sources claim.
-This is attested by the fact that some faint die cracks are visible on the reverse of this coin, which are not present on some other examples, preserved in lower grades.
+This is attested by the fact that some faint die cracks are visible on the reverse of this coin, which are not present on some other examples preserved in lower grades.
 However, the coin is very special, with a needle-sharp strike and prooflike surfaces.
-The NGC MS-68 coin listed above is known to have sold in a private transaction for $1,500,000, but the price record for any 1792 Half Disme at public auction was for the PCGS SP-67 specimen, which sold for $1,322,500 in April of 2006.
+The coin crossed the auction block twice in the past few decades, selling for $1,322,500 in 2006 and $1,410,000 in 2013.

-Uncirculated and About Uncirculated 1792 Half Dismes easily sell for six figure sums, while circulated and damaged pieces often trade for sums near that level.
-Only barely recognizable and heavily impaired examples can be found for less than $10,000, but thanks to the historic status of this issue are even much in demand in those grades.
+Uncirculated and About Uncirculated 1792 Half Dismes easily sell for six figure sums, while circulated and damaged pieces command lower prices.
+Barely recognizable and heavily impaired examples can be found for less than $10,000, but due to the historic status of this issue even these pieces are in high demand.